newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/healthcare-2-cds-reinstatement.md

   been expired for more than 30 days or is inactive, you need to reinstate it.

   You must be registered with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) before applying for your CDS reinstatement.
-Email your application to CDS@dca.njoag.gov.
-Do not include your payment.
-The NJ Drug Control Unit (DCU) will send you an invoice to pay the fee online.
 callToActionText: "Reinstate My PA, APN, or CNM CDS Registration "
 callToActionLink: "https://www.njconsumeraffairs.gov/dcu/Applications/Reinstate\
   ment-Application-for-Registration-for-Dispenser-Prescriber-Mid-Level-Practiti\